gabbo89/EEA2024-2025/docs/3a_raw_data_cleaning.md

 >The most important values
 >
 >
-> Sequencesa analyzed in total
+> Sequences analyzed in total
 > Mapping efficiency
 > Number of alignments with a unique best hit from the different alignments
 > Sequences did not map uniquely